MTRecouso/fp-stuff-in-js/README.md

 In the current moment, the data types Identity, Maybe and Either are implemented with their respective instances of Monad.

-The next steps are implementing the Functor, Applicative and Monoid categories to each of these three data types.
+The next steps are the implementations of Functor, Applicative and Monoid categories to each of these three data types.